ytbryan/aka/README.md

 * [Version History](#version-history)
 * [License](#license)

 ## [Installation](#installation)
 ```
 git clone https://github.com/ytbryan/aka.git ~/.aka
 cd ~/.aka
+bundle install
 ./aka copy
 ```
 [or install in a single line:](#single-line)
 ```
-git clone https://github.com/ytbryan/aka.git ~/.aka; cd ~/.aka; ./aka copy
+git clone https://github.com/ytbryan/aka.git ~/.aka; cd ~/.aka; bundle install; ./aka copy
 ```

 ## [Setup the config file](#config)

 The `~/.aka/.config` file is an yml file.
 The default values are absolute path to my dot file and history file.
-If you are using `.bashrc` or `.zshrc`, please change the location value to its respective path.
+If you are using `.bashrc` or `.zshrc`, please change the location value to its respective path by uncommenting the location in the `config` file.
 Relative path is not allowed in the `~/.aka/.config`
 ```
 location: "/Users/ytbryan/.bash_profile" #absolute path to your dot file
 history: "/Users/ytbryan/.bash_history" #absolute path to your history file